 Right Product

-The company should also consider the company's budget and goals when making the decision.
-The final decision should align with the company's equipment, lubricant, and maintenance strategy.
-Input from various resources, such as local distributors, OEMs, lubricant manufacturers, or subject-matter experts, should be considered, but internal resources like the company team should be used to make an educated decision.
-The final decision should align with the company's budget and goals.
+The company should also consider the company’s budget and goals when making the decision.
+The final decision should align with the company’s equipment, lubricant, and maintenance strategy.
+Consult local distributors, OEMs, lubricant manufacturers, and subject-matter experts, but rely on your internal team to make the final, informed decision.
+The final decision should align with the company’s budget and goals.

 Right Place

 The process of designing the plant and its equipment usually dictates whether or not to lubricate it.
-However, it is crucial to confirm the accuracy of these details, as OEM guidelines dictate that every lubrication application point must be uncovered, photographed, tagged, and reinforced.
-This calls for a cross-functional team to make sure the right product is used where it should be, including people who install and maintain parts behind the slab.
+Carefully confirm these details, because OEM guidelines require uncovering, photographing, tagging, and reinforcing every lubrication point.
+A cross-functional team must apply the right product in all locations, including behind the slab.
 Operators that work directly with the equipment on a regular basis are typically better able to spot and fix any errors or missing information.

 Right Amount